-Account Abstracted Instant Actions (Frontends)
+Account Abstracted Instant Actions Frontend Builders

 This section explains how and why we the ERC-4337 “account abstraction” style login is used for Instant Actions.
 It will cover: